-Outlining a comprehensive computer use policy is critical to defining your organization’s rules of engagement in today’s technologically sophisticated workplace.
+In today's technically complicated workplace, having a comprehensive Computer Use Policy is a must have for every business.
+Without it, there's simply no way to effectively define your organization’s rules of engagement.
 Without a clearly defined policy, you’re essentially allowing the animals to run the zoo.
-This is a particularly concerning thought considering that cybersecurity concerns, including misuse of computer equipment by employees, reached record-level highs in 2017.
-The Identity Theft Resource Center (ITRC) reports that 3,158,441 records have already been exposed in 2018 as of January 31.
+This is a particularly concerning thought considering that cybersecurity concerns, including misuse of computer equipment by employees, have reached record highs in 2018.
+The Identity Theft Resource Center (ITRC) reports that even as of June 2018, there have been over 556 breaches with almost 18 million records having already been exposed.

-When most people consider cyber threats, they think of external threats and don’t consider insider threats.
+When most people think about cyber threats, they think of external ones and don’t even consider the potential of insider threats.
 According to a recent Harvard Business Review article, “the nature of insider threats can be categorized into malicious, accidental, or negligent, and account for a combined 39% of all data breaches.”

 1. It Offers Legal Protection for Your Company

-Effective computer use policies are all-encompassing: They should address everything from the download or email distribution of pornographic content to how network integrity can be weakened by manipulating configurations and settings.
+An effective Computer Use Policy is all-encompassing: it should address everything from the download or email distribution of pornographic content to how network integrity can be weakened by manipulating configurations and settings.
 This type of policy can help to protect your company from harassment lawsuits, confidential information being lost through network vulnerabilities and other similar issues.
-An effective computer use policy places the responsibility for data security into the hands of the user.
+An effective Computer Use Policy places the responsibility for data security into the hands of the user.

 Ultimately, a defined policy sets the precedence for what your organization is responsible for versus what the users are responsible for regarding security.
 This is especially important when you consider how much there is to worry about in terms of viruses, malware, ransomware and hacks — particularly if your organization enables users to use remote access and personal devices.
 A good policy helps users avoid making choices that can potentially place your organization in a legally- or publicity-damaging situation.